How and when does a trade mark become generic?

-However, here we are mainly concerned with marks – such as word marks – which are initially capable of distinguishing and hence which qualify for registration – and then for some or other reason, or reasons, become incapable of distinguishing.
+However, in this brief article we are mainly concerned with marks – such as word marks - which are initially capable of distinguishing and hence which qualify for registration – and then for some or other reason, or reasons, become incapable of distinguishing.
 Once a trade mark has lost this ability or function, it can no longer act as a trade mark.
 Accordingly, the Act provides in Section 10 that a trademark that is not capable of distinguishing, within the meaning of Section 9, is liable to be removed from the Register of Trademarks.

-In an early British decided case (Ford v Foster, dating from 1872), the Court took the approach that the test must be whether a word that was originally a trade mark and that has become publici juris (that is, has fallen into the public domain), is calculated to deceive the public as to whether the relevant goods were made by the original owner or not.
-If the mark has become so public and in such universal use, that nobody can be deceived by the use of it into thinking that such goods are the goods of the trader then however hard it may appear to be on the trader, the right to the trade mark has been lost.
+In an early British decided case (Ford v Foster, dating from 1872), the Court took the approach that the test must be whether a word that was originally a trade mark and that has become publici juris (-viz has fallen into the public domain), is calculated to deceive the public as to whether the relevant goods were made by the original owner or not.
+If the mark has become so public and in such universal use, that nobody can be deceived by the use of it into thinking that such goods are the goods of the trader then, however, hard it may appear to be on the trader, the right to the trade mark has been lost.

 In other words, a trade mark owner must, at all costs, strive to prevent his/her valuable trade mark from genericide and hence from falling into the public domain.
 It should be mentioned, however, that until and unless the High Court or the Registrar formally finds that a trade mark has fallen into the public domain, it will be a matter for conjecture whether or not it has become a generic trade mark.
-For example, the trademark LIQUORICE ALLSORTS was in 2000 found by the Supreme Court of Appeal in South Africa to have become a generic name for a particular liquorice confectionery.
-In contrast, other trade marks may appear to have become descriptive – but until there has been a formal finding in this regard, such trademarks will remain valid.
+For example the trademark LIQUORICE ALLSORTS was in 2000 found by the Supreme Court of Appeal in South Africa to have become a generic name for a particular liquorice confectionery.
+In contrast, other trade marks may appear to have become descriptive - but until there has been a formal finding in this regard, such trademarks will remain valid.
 So the process of genericide must be consciously avoided by trademark owners.

-Another aspect of trade marks that must be understood, is the proper use of a trade mark.
+Another aspect of trade marks that must be understood in this regard, is the proper use of a trade mark.
 A trade mark in the form of a word-mark must ALWAYS be used as an adjective, and not as a noun or a verb, and not in a possessive/genitive form.
-Examples of this are: LUX soap – and not simply LUX; or a BMW car – and not simply a BMW; or a GOOGLE search and not to “GOOGLE” a search – although marketing forces exert considerable pressure on brand owners to use trade marks as nouns – as illustrated earlier in this sentence – in order to shorten expressions.
+Examples of this are: LUX soap – and not simply as LUX; or a BMW car – and not simply a BMW; or a GOOGLE search and not to “GOOGLE” a search – although marketing forces exert considerable pressure on brand owners to use trade marks as nouns – as illustrated earlier in this sentence – in order to shorten expressions.

 In support of the above correct usage, most astute trade mark owners adopt a strict protocol or profile for the correct usage of their trade marks, for example, a particular font, a particular corporate colour or colours(s) – using the correct Pantone colour code(s), always positioning their trade mark in a particular position on their packaging, and other specifications to ensure the consistent and correct usage of their trademarks.
 One should not forget to use the letters TM, or R/REG if or when registered, usually to the upper right of the trade mark.